Stars1233/PhysX-3D/README.md

 [Instantiation distance](https://github.com/JiahuiLei/NAP) for kinematics;

-**Note:**  To implement fair evaluation, [PhysX-Anything](https://github.com/ziangcao0312/PhysX-Anything) introduces a VLM-based evaluation for kinematics.
+**Note:**  [PhysX-Anything](https://github.com/ziangcao0312/PhysX-Anything) introduces a VLM-based evaluation for kinematics to achieve more flexible and fair evaluation.

 ## References